 The above statistics show that despite reading being a major part of academics, it has been neglected.
 If adults are not reading, it is possible that kids may not be reading too.

-However, the fact that you are here shows that you are among the few people who value reading, or at least, you want your child to be a vivid reader.
+However, the fact that you are here shows that you are among the few people who value reading, or at least, you want your child to be a vivid reader as well as improve their reading comprehension.

 What are Pre-reading Skills?

 Pre-reading is simply what the children need to know before they begin their learning reading journey.
-The skills are essential in reducing the stress and frustration that comes with the learning process when it comes to formal education.
+The skills are essential in reducing the stress and frustration that comes with the learning to read when it comes to formal education.

 As a parent, teaching your kids about pre-reading skills is among the best gifts you will ever give them in life.